'Gas' Powered RC Airplanes

 There are plenty of non-scale gas powered ARF planes available too, so you should be able to find something depending on your desire!

 Popular scale subjects for rc pilots include P-51 Mustangs, Spitfires and other warbirds, Piper Cubs, Cessnas and vintage planes to name but a few.
 The actual list is seemingly endless, in fact I doubt there's a full size plane in the world that hasn't been reproduced in radio control form at one time or another!

-Gas trainers typically vary around the '40' or '46' size, that's to say that they are built to take a 40 or 46 (.40/.46 cu.in) 2 stroke glow plug engine (learn more about rc plane engines), and generally speaking they have a wingspan of around 60 inches/152cm.
-The three trainers shown at the start of this page are typical examples.
+Gas powered trainer planes typically vary around the '40' or '46' size.
+That's to say they have been designed to take a 40 or 46 (.40/.46 cu.in) 2-stroke glow plug engine, and generally speaking they have a wingspan of around 60 inches/152cm.
+The two trainers shown at the start of this page are typical examples.

-This style of high wing trainer is the most stable in the air, which is exactly what you need when learning to fly radio control airplanes.
-So it's best to start with this shape airplane and work your way up to faster, more aerobatic (low wing) planes as you gain experience.
+This style of high-wing trainer is the most stable in the air, which is exactly what you need when learning to fly radio control airplanes.
+So it's best to start with this design airplane and work your way up to faster, more aerobatic (low wing) planes as you gain experience.

 A few other points to bear in mind when thinking about buying a gas rc airplane are:

 - Flying gas rc planes might restrict you to flying at a model flying club if you don't know anyone with, or have access to, any private land (access with permission, of course!).
-Use the rc club directory of this website to try and find your local club.
+Use the rc plane club directory to try and find a club in your area.
 Electric rc planes are much better suited to places like public parks, because they are quieter and less intrusive.

 - Gas rc planes do require certain items of field equipment because of the engine.
-You can read about these essential accessories here.
+Learn more about rc airplane accessories.

-- Gas planes are not as simple as electric ones, the engine alone means a higher level of maintenance is required, and you need to take fuel-proofing in to account.
+- Gas planes are more involved than electric ones.
+The engine means a higher level of maintenance is required, and you need to take fuel-proofing in to account.